openapi-processor/openapi-processor-spring/docs/index.md

 - supports bean validations.
 The constraints of the openapi description are mapped to java bean validation annotations. <span class="label label-green">since 1.0.0.M6</span>

 - allows to exclude endpoints from generation.
-This is useful if the generatr does not create the correct code for an endpoint.
-That way the generatr can still be used for all the other endpoints.
+This is useful if the processor does not create the correct code for an endpoint.
+That way the processor can still be used for all the other endpoints.
    <span class="label label-green">since 1.0.0.M6</span>

 - handle multiple responses by generating one endpoint method for each response content type.
-   <span class="label label-green">since 1.0.0.M8</span>
+   <span class="label label-green">since 1.0.0.M11</span>

-- <span class="label label-yellow">planned</span> WebFlux support, may need its own generatr.
+- <span class="label label-yellow">planned</span> WebFlux support, may need its own processor.

 - the generated code does not use swagger annotations.
 There is no need to generate the documentation from the code when the code is generated from the documentation (i.e. an openapi.yaml).